- What is Special Immigrant Juvenile Status?

 If I am adopted, what effect will that have on my SIJ petition?

 Adoption has no effect on an approved SIJ petition.
 Adoption may allow you to get citizenship through your adoptive parents, if you are under 16 years old when the adoption becomes final (or 18 if it is a sibling adoption) and meet other requirements.
-Talk to your immigration attorney to understand your options.
+You can talk to an immigration attorney to understand your options.

 Can I help my family members with their legal status if I get SIJ status?